COVID-19 Guidelines for Researchers

 The Office of Research and Innovation continues to work with the campus leadership and community to establish guidance specific to research operations.
 The following information is intended to assist the campus research community in limiting the impact and potential risk associated with COVID-19.
 Please check back for updates or contact OR&I with any questions at firstname.lastname@example.org.

-- Update on Campus Research Activity
+- Update on Campus Research Activity - Phase II

 - Request to Start/Restart On-Campus Research, Creative and Scholarly Activity